rimelek/learn-docker/pages/intro/getting-started.rst

 Docker CE
   Docker Community Edition.
 It is free to use even for commercial projects, although it does not have commercial support.
-  Docker CE is open source an the source code of the daemon is available on GitHub in `moby/moby <https://github.com/moby/moby>`_
+  Docker CE is open source and the source code of the daemon is available on GitHub in `moby/moby <https://github.com/moby/moby>`_
   The source code of the client is in `docker/cli <https://github.com/docker/cli>`_ Installation instructions for Linux containers in the official documentation:
   `engine/install/#server <https://docs.docker.com/engine/install/#server>`_